Bepacom-Raalte/Bepacom-BACnet-IP-Integration/custom_components/bacnet_interface/README.md

 Then, manually add this integration through Settings > Devices & Services > + Add Integration and search for "BACnet".

-When the integration opens, you'll have to type an IP address.
-Use 127.0.0.1, or any other IP address you know the BACnet add-on is running on.
+When the integration opens, you'll have to type an IP address and a port.

+Use 127.0.0.1 as IP for the least trouble.
+It's possible to use the hostname for the add-on as IP, i.e. 97683af0-bacnetinterface.

+The port can be whichever port you set in the add-on, or if you don't want to open a port for it, 8099.

 After this is done, congratulations!
 Your Bepacom EcoPanel BACnet Interface integration is installed!